 Turkish Airlines was established in 1933 and it has grown consistently to gain its position as a major global carrier.
-Being the national flag carrier airline of Turkey, its corporate headquarters are at the Atatürk Airport in Istanbul.
+Being the national flag carrier airline of Turkey, its corporate headquarters are at the new Istanbul Airport.
 Turkish Airlines is a member of Star Alliance and it has repeatedly garnered many prestigious awards with the most notable one, Skytrax award for Europe's Best Airline from 2011-2016, thereby holding the title for six years in a row.
 Just recently, Turkish Airlines ranked the 18th best airline in the world for 2018, according to a ranking by Skytrax.
-Additionally, Turkish Airlines has been named the most valuable brand of Turkey.
+Additionally, Turkish Airlines has been named the most valuable brand in Turkey.
 The company is taking seriously the importance of feedback from their customers which we highly appreciate as this is not a norm for all airlines.

 Turkish Airlines flies to 116 countries making it the number one airline in the world in terms of the countries flown.
-There are more than 290 destinations making it the fourth largest network in the whole world.
+More than 290 destinations are making it the fourth largest network in the whole world.
 Turkish Airlines serves also more destinations non-stop from a single airport than any other airline in Europe.
-The airline is expected to further increase its number of passengers flown when the new Istanbul Airport will be opened on October 29th, 2018.
+The airline is expected to further increase its number of passengers flown after the new Istanbul Airport was opened on October 29th, 2018.
 This new airport, Istanbul's third airport will become the world's largest airport.

 Safety of Turkish Airlines

+Is Turkish Airlines safe?
 Turkey's aviation sector's reputation is unfortunately not the best one.
-Turkish Airlines has also had many incidents in the past but the airline is doing hard job to improve its safety record.
-The more any airline flies, the more often incidents happen.
-High traffic volume, however, is not an excuse for the incidents but the airline must improve the safety every way they can.
-It seems that the safety of the passengers is now a serious concern of Turkish airlines and their safety record is improving.
-For example Airline Ratings website has given Turkish Airline 6 of 7 stars for the safety.
+Turkish Airlines has also had many incidents in the past but the airline is doing a hard job to improve its safety record.
+The more any airline flies the more often incidents happen.
+However, high traffic volume is not an excuse for incidents but the airline must improve safety in every way they can.
+It seems that the safety of the passengers is now a serious concern for Turkish airlines and their safety record is improving.
+For example, Airline Ratings website has given Turkish Airlines 6 of 7 stars for safety.

-This summer we flew twice with Turkish Airlines during our vacation in July 2018 and our Turkish Airlines review is based on these two flights.
-The first one was our flight from Malta to Istanbul and after spending 3 days in Istanbul we continued to our next destination to Venice.
+In the summer of 2019, we flew twice with Turkish Airlines during our vacation and our Turkish Airlines review is based on these two flights.
+The first one was our flight from Malta to Istanbul and after spending 3 days in Istanbul we continued to our next destination Venice.
 Here’s what it was like.

 Booking of the Flights

-As early as February this year, we started searching for two cheap one-way economy fares.
-Since our planned route was Malta - Istanbul - Venice, we searched one-way flights from Malta to Istanbul and from the later airport to Venice Airport.
-Finally after using Skyscanner*, we found Turkish Airlines offering an inexpensive open-jaw flight from Malta to Istanbul and back to Venice.
-That fit perfectly to our holiday dates we wished to travel.
+Our target was to find affordable summer flights but actually, we were not expecting that we would have ended up in Turkish Airlines Economy Class.
+As early as February, we started searching for two cheap one-way economy fares.
+Since our planned route was Malta - Istanbul - Venice, we searched for one-way flights from Malta to Istanbul and from the latter airport to Venice Airport.
+Finally after carefully comparing prices, we found Turkish Airlines offering an inexpensive open-jaw flight from Malta to Istanbul and back to Venice.
+That fit perfectly to the holiday dates we wished to travel.

 Are you curious what are our favourite booking tools?
 Check here.